Undectrix

 Puzzle Theory

-Prior to experimenting with Bram’s puzzle explorer, I spent a great deal of time looking for these types of puzzles using a generator-first approach: pick a group, then find a generator for it that can be mushed onto two axes.
+Prior to playing with Bram’s puzzle explorer, I spent a great deal of time looking for these types of puzzles using a generator-first approach: pick a group, then find a generator for it that can be mushed onto two axes.

 There is a narrow range of cut angles where these PSL(2,11) orbits are able to exist on a physical puzzle.
-Octahedral geometry is the most natural way to place them.
-However, they are not bound to this magic 144.74° axis angle; they will happily appear anywhere roughly in the [130, 160]° range before the resulting puzzle is deep enough to jumble.
+Octahedral geometry is the most natural way to place them, however they are not bound to this magic 144.74° axis angle; they will happily appear anywhere roughly in the [130, 160]° range before the resulting puzzle is deep enough to jumble.

-The apparent blind spot in my generator-first search leads me to believe that a geometry-first approach is more likely to yield a comprehensive catalog of biaxe (and maybe triaxial) puzzles.
+The apparent blindspot in my generator-first search leads me to believe that a geometry-first approach is more likely to yield a comprehensive catalog of biaxe (and maybe triaxial) puzzles.

 Stats